dag7dev/dag-anki-cards/README.md

 Do not remove the `<!-- -->` lines.
 They're used by the Obsidian_to_Anki plugin to generate the `.apkg` files.
 Removing them will result in the cards not being updated.

-Also, if using Markdown, remember to import the `.apkg` files in Anki to update the decks, otherwise you'll have to do it manually (since in md files the comments are present, so the extension thinks the cards are already in the deck).
+Also, if using Markdown, remember to import the `.apkg` files in Anki to update the decks, otherwise, you'll have to do it manually (since in md files the comments are present, so the extension thinks the cards are already in the deck).

-If you need it, use this regex to remove them: `<!--[\s\S]*?-->` and after you're done, undo the changes to the `.md` files so you won't lose tyour progress on Anki.
+If you need it, use this regex to remove them: `<!--[\s\S]*?-->` and after you're done, undo the changes to the `.md` files so you won't lose your progress on Anki.

 ## Why
 I use [Obsidian](https://obsidian.md/) to take notes.
 Obsidian is a markdown editor that allows you to create links between notes.
 It also has a wonderful plugin called [Obsidian_to_Anki] that allows you to export markdown notes to Anki cards.
 I use Anki to memorize things.